 Don and Grazer's Select.
-Pre-inoculated seed is recommended.

 Clover, Berseem

 Berseem clover has low bloat potential and is well adapted to many soil types in Florida, including more alkaline and wet soils.
 Care should be given to the management of berseem clover when grazed.
 It is advisable to graze at about 10 inches and leave a stubble height of 3-4 inches.